nlxdodge/advent-of-code/2022 - Kotlin/README.md

 #### Casting to other types

-Same as converting Strings to Int(eger)
+Same as converting Strings to Int

 ```kotlin
 stringValue.toInt()